bobtail-dev/bobtail/README.md

 Reactive is designed for rich application development.
-This is a developer-centric framework that does not pretend to be something that is used by designers or tools.
+This is a developer-centric framework that does not pretend to be something that is used by designers or tools (which is not to say it does not fit in a workflow involving both developers and designers).
 Rather than focusing on the division between markup and logic, Reactive focuses on separating models from views and on the component abstraction.
 Components must encapsulate not just markup, but also behavior.
 The two should be coupled, not separated.

 The framework needs to scale well to more complex front-ends, including: